dialpad/dialtone/apps/dialtone-documentation/docs/components/scrollbars.md

 * It grows when hovering the scrollbar handle for better accessibility
 * Appears on scroll over the scrollable area
 * The look and feel will be the same for every browser and OS
+* Responds to the keyword events just like the native scrollbar.

 ## Limitations